-The Department of Energy defines zero energy buildings as those where, “on a source energy basis, the actual delivered energy is less than or equal to the on-site renewable exported energy.”
+First, what's a net zero building, anyway?
+According to the Department of Energy, net zero means that a building produces just as much renewable energy as it uses.
 This is usually calculated in 12-month increments, as consumption fluctuates throughout the year with changes in weather.
 As long as the facility gives as much energy back to the grid as it consumes, it is a zero energy building.

 Green building practices have been around for decades, but zero energy buildings have slowly emerged across the country.
 However, as sustainability and cost-effectiveness continue to overlap, it seems as though zero energy buildings will multiply over the course of the next decade or two.

-California leads the U.S. in zero energy buildings due to its favorable climate and incentive programs, and Portland, OR, and the north Atlantic coast are also leaders in net zero, according to the New Buildings Institute.
+California leads the U.S. in zero energy buildings due to its favorable climate and incentive programs.
+Portland, OR, and the north Atlantic coast are also leaders in net zero, according to the New Buildings Institute.
 There are either verified or emerging zero energy buildings in 39 states.